Notifications and Events

 A loose bracelet can cause the button to rotate to the front of the wrist where accidental alerts are more likely.

-Bracelet is inactive
+Bracelet inactive alert

 The bracelet has been inactive and is probably not being worn.